yoeo/scala-explained/functions.md

 Scala API proposes a large set of higher order functions for various uses.

-For example the `map` function of collection object applies a given function to all the element inside the collection and returns a new collection that contains the result of the operation:
+For example the `map` method of a collection instance applies a given function to all the elements inside the collection and returns a new collection that contains the result of the operation:

 ```scala